Skip to content

 Through this opening, I sequentially access the three fat compartments.
 Each bag is carefully identified, isolated, and treated individually.
 The amount removed or redistributed is assessed in real time, with the patient sitting during the surgery to check for symmetry and the result.

 In cases where I opt for redistribution, I release the herniated fat from the nasal compartment and reposition it over the lower orbital rim, filling the nasojugal groove.
 I secure the fat in its new position with delicate absorbable sutures.
-This manoeuvre completely transforms the transition between the eyelid and the cheek.
+This manoeuvre can improve the transition between the eyelid and the cheek.

 Closure